tagazok/my-workshops/static-web-apps/tutorial.md

 <div class="box info">
 <div>
-If you want to learn more about the different authorization level and how to secure your API, go check <a href="https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts" target="_blank">this link</a>.
+If you want to learn more about the different authorization levels and how to secure your API, go check <a href="https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts" target="_blank">this link</a>.
 </div>
 </div>